14 MIN READ

 GR: The Chinese are very sensitive about the Free Tibet movement and any internal dissent.
 Also, China has very limited natural resources and its natural resources are concentrated in its western region.
 Tibet also happens to be in that region.

 AU: Let’s move on to the 80s and 90s, the era after China started liberalization.
-China is now the world’s second largest economy and Indian economy is growing at a rapid clip too.
+China is now the world’s second-largest economy and the Indian economy is growing at a rapid clip too.
 India is projected to be among the top three economies by 2050 and both their militaries have become increasingly powerful.
-What is Nepal’s strategy for survival at a time when the traditional security architecture is in a flux?
+What is Nepal’s strategy for survival at a time when the traditional security architecture is in flux?